tstillwell/iis-perfkit/README.md

 a logparser query to `parser-scripts` with a .sql extension.

-Each query should use the %log_path% variable in the 'from' clause of each query to specify the IIS logs to parse.
+Any query can use the %log_path% variable in the 'from' clause of to specify the IIS logs to parse.

 `
 FROM %log_path%